JimDesu/basis-lang/spec.md

 ### 10.13 Representation and Cost

-Cost is set by escape, not by representation class.
+Cost is set by escape, not by representation concept.
 A `.promise` that does not escape costs nothing, exactly as a `.resource` (&sect;10.6).

 **A single escaping obligation: one anchored discharge.** When the value escapes, a discharge travels to wherever its lifetime ends, anchored to the holding location &mdash; a slot's frame-exit-hook entry, or an object value's per-field discharge entry &mdash; never embedded in the value's bytes.
 It carries the default sink's identity and the source receiver to invoke it against.
 Because the anchor lives on the binding and not the bytes, the value's representation is never widened, a buffer-backed value still copies as bytes, and a copy is automatically unobligated &mdash; there is nothing to strip and nothing to forbid.
 The static analysis stays local; the runtime anchor handles the cross-frame firing.